textpattern/textpattern.github.io/tags/if-article-author.md

 </txp:if_article_author>
 ```

-The tag will execute the contained statement if the author name associated with a particular article matches the value of the @name@ attribute.
+The tag will execute the contained statement if the author name associated with a particular article matches the value of the `name` attribute.
 Should be used in an 'article' type form.

 Note: The `name` attribute requires an author's login name **not** their real name.
 {: .alert-block .information}